MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 ::: moniker range="vs-2019"

 Linux support for CMake projects requires a recent version of CMake to be installed on the target machine.
 Often, the version offered by a distribution’s default package manager is not recent enough to support all the features that are required by Visual Studio.
 Visual Studio 2019 detects whether a recent version of CMake is installed on the Linux system.
-If none is found, Visual Studio shows an info-bar at the top of the editor pane that offers to install it for you.
+If none is found, Visual Studio shows an info-bar at the top of the editor pane that offers to install it for you from [https://github.com/Microsoft/CMake/releases](https://github.com/Microsoft/CMake/releases).

+The CMake support in Visual Studio requires the server mode support that was introduced in CMake 3.8.
+In Visual Studio 2019, version 3.14 or later is recommended.

 ::: moniker-end